osxmidi/LinVst-X/README.md

 cabextract needs to be installed (sudo apt-get install cabextract, yum install cabextract etc)

+For details about overriding dll's, see the Wine Config section in the Detailed Guide https://github.com/osxmidi/LinVst/tree/master/Detailed-Guide

 To enable 32 bit vst's on a 64 bit system, a distro's multilib needs to be installed (on Ubuntu it would be sudo apt-get install gcc-multilib g++-multilib)

-For details about overriding dll's, see the next section (Wine Config).

-Drag and Drop is enabled for the embedded LinVst-X version used with Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped into the vst window and not for items dragged and dropped from the vst window to the DAW/host window.
+Drag and Drop is enabled for the embedded LinVst version used with Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped onto the vst window and not for items dragged and dropped from the vst window to the DAW/host or to the Desktop window.
+Usually the dragged item (dragged outside of the vst's window) will be saved as a midi or wav file in a location that is most likely to be located in one of the vst's folders ie a folder in My Documents or a folder that the vst installation has created.
+The midi or wav file can then be dragged to the DAW.
+See MT-PowerDrumKit and EZDrummer2 and Addictive Drums 2 and SSD5 in the Tested VST's folder at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins for some details.

+Also, see the Tested VST's folder at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins for some vst plugin setups and possible tips.

+**Bitwig**

+For Bitwig 2.5 and 3.0, In Settings->Plug-ins choose "Individually" plugin setting and check all of the LinVst plugins.
+For Bitwig 2.4.3, In Settings->Plug-ins choose Independent plug-in host process for "Each plug-in" setting and check all of the LinVst plugins.

 **Renoise**

+Choose the sandbox option for plugins.

-Sometimes a synth vst doesn't declare itself as a synth and Renoise might not enable it.
+Sometimes a synth vst might not declare itself as a synth and Renoise might not enable it.

 A workaround is to install sqlitebrowser